nannau/nc2pt/README.md

 5. Optional: run the `nc2pt/tools/single_files_to_batches.py` which combines individual files from the previous step into random batches.
 This setup allows for less io in your machine learning pipeline.

+### Testing

+Testing is done with pytest.
+The easiest way to perform tests is to install pytest and use the command: `pytest --cov-report term-missing --cov=nc2pt .`

+It will generate a coverage report and automatically use files prepended with `test_*.py` in `nc2pt/tests`
 ---